DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 Perhaps more than most decks, Over-Wind takes a particular interest of letting its quirky design dictate its entire playstyle, which manifests in a 3-way system, where each card can set itself up in up to 3 different kinds of ways.
 The main one is playing your cards, which in the case of your monsters is where FLIP effects come in.
 Secondly, Over-Wind cards often come with effects that play when they're drawn.
 And last and for good reason often least, its Turn effects, which set off when your cards are disposed of, which may yield very disastrous results for those foolish enough to set them off.

-Its means of Ritual Summoning are not quite as flashy as most other cards of its kind, but what they lack in the visual flair from summoning their Rituals face-down, they more than make up with the very useful perk of not sending cards to the GY as tribute, but rather placing them face-down, essentially rewinding their Flip effects for future plays.
+Its means of Ritual Summoning are not quite as flashy as most other cards of its kind, but what they lack in the visual flair from summoning their Rituals face-down, they more than make up with the very useful perk of not sending cards to the GY as tribute, but rather placing them face-down, essentially rewinding their Flip effects live for future plays.

 Beyond the technicals, where Over-Wind excels truly, is in the ability to get ahold of the game's tempo, by flipping, turning and twisting cards from different places to disorient your opponent, be it tampering with their draws, or even completely stopping their advances, with its Ritual's powerful turn skip effects.